 The last time the World Cup was played on American soil was 1994

-Just as this year’s FIFA World Cup was getting underway in Russia, soccer’s international governing body announced that the United States, along with Mexico and Canada, will jointly host the 2026 World Cup.
+Just as the 2018 FIFA World Cup was getting underway in Russia, soccer's international governing body announced that the United States, along with Mexico and Canada, will jointly host the 2026 World Cup.
 This will be only the second time that multiple countries have hosted soccer’s biggest event (Japan and South Korea did so in 2002).

 Some have questioned how this came about while others have flat out said that the U.S. doesn’t deserve to host their portion of the event.
 But here are five positives to take from what will happen eight years from now.